In partnership between the Welsh Academy of Professional Practice, University of Wales (Trinity St David) and Voice Workshop Ltd.

 With regards to other support, you will have access to the online library at the University and you are also able to access their support structures.
 This may, on occasion, involve an application for extenuating circumstances and this application will pass through the academic office.
 In addition to this, you may apply for an interruption of studies.
 These regulatory structures are designed to support you and ensure the completion of your MA.
 This is why we rarely lose students as we are able to cushion them when issues arise.
 For example, we have had several students experience unexpected bereavements and we have been able, with the support of the university to move them to the next course and temporarily suspend their studies.

 Will I be able to fit it into my working commitments and family life?

 The course is designed specifically for practitioners who combine a busy working life and family life.
-The course is designed to study one module at a time with no overlap and set deadlines.
+The course is designed to study one module at a time.
+The deadlines are set and students work in tandem with one another.
 The deadlines give a generous time allocation as your working life is factored into the calculation.
 Our retention rate is very high with the majority of our students continuing onto the MA.

 What opportunities will the course give me?

 Until recently, all of our students have been based in the UK and the opportunities created are therefore relevant to their locality.
 We have recently seen the completion of our first MA and from this cohort of 20: